Provision devices using command line

 Run this command to generate the provision request (

-file) in your working directory, automatically submit them to Guardian Cloud, then automatically retrieve the certified profile (.mcp
+.mcprfile) and private identity (.mcpifile) in your working directory, automatically submit them to Guardian Cloud, then automatically retrieve the certified profile (.mcpfile) to the device.
+The device will be fully provisioned when the command completes successfully.

 # Syntax